For some couples, falling pregnant can happen at the most unexpected times. Others can try for years with no success.

 Research suggests heavy alcohol usage can damage sperm quality by lowering sperm count and increasing the proportion of abnormally shaped sperm.

 Many people think that the contraceptive pill affects women’s long-term fertility, but this is not true.
 A woman’s normal hormones will kick back in simply by stopping taking the pill.
 This usually happens after a few days.
-For more information on the contraceptive pill, visit our Contraception Information page.
+For more information on the contraceptive pill, visit our Contraception clinic.